dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 ## Create the Kinesis Data Stream
 In this section, you will create a new Kinesis Data Stream that we will use to stream a data set of NYC taxi trips.

-###  1. Navigate to the Amazon Kinesis services and press Get Started when prompted (you may not need to complete this, if you have already used Amazon Kinesis).
+###  1. Using the AWS Console, navigate to the Amazon Kinesis services and press Get Started when prompted (you may not need to complete this, if you have already used Amazon Kinesis).
 Select Create data stream to navigate to the Amazon Kinesis Data Stream service.

 ![screenshot](images/Picture2.png)